GeoFS-Extensions/autoland/CONTRIBUTING.md

 git checkout -b 325-condense-storage-entries
 ```

-### Get the test suite running
+### Get the suite running

-Make sure you're using a current version of node.js (v16) with a current version of `npm`:
+Make sure you're using a current version of node.js (v16 LTS or v17) with a current version of `npm`:

-Now install the development dependencies:
+Now install the dependencies:

 ```sh
 npm install